Phosphate solubilizing bacteria

-Additionally, phosphate (P) compounds are capable of immobilizing heavy metals, especially Pb, in contaminated environments through phosphate-heavy metal precipitation.
+Additionally, phosphate (P) compounds are capable of immobilizing heavy metals, especially lead (Pb), in contaminated environments through phosphate-heavy metal precipitation.
 However, most P compounds are not readily soluble in soils so it is not readily used for metal immobilization.
-Phosphate solubilizing bacteria (PSB) have the potential to enhance phosphate-induced immobilization of metals to remediate contaminated soil.
+PSB have the potential to enhance phosphate-induced immobilization of metals to remediate contaminated soil.
 However, there is a limit on the amount of phosphate which can be added to the environment due to the issue of eutrophication.

 Phosphate is often adsorbed onto the surface of different type of minerals, for example iron containing minerals.
 Recent data suggest that bacteria growing under phosphorus starvation release iron-chelating molecules.
 Considering the geochemical interaction between these two elements, the authors suggest that some bacteria can dissolve iron-containing minerals in order to access the adsorbed phosphate.